 For better or worse, the stoic cowboy hero archetype helped set the foundation for some of today’s superheroes and modern American fiction.

 In the deluge of today’s reboots and retellings, audiences hunger for original stories.
 Rather than another story romanticizing Wyatt Earp or the Lone Ranger (as fun as those can be), the Weird West offers a new frontier of exploration.
-Both readers and writers can tap into fresh perspectives and fantastical elements in a Wild West that never fails to, in equal parts, inspire and terrify.
+Both readers and writers can tap into fresh perspectives and fantastical elements in a Old West that never fails to, in equal parts, inspire and terrify.

 What is the “Weird West?”